ulikunitz/xz/README.md

 ## TODO

-1. Support elegant way to keep to enable/disable debugging output on stderr.
-2. Improve errors for errors in the input file.
+1. Improve errors for errors in the input file.